 decides that the following Questions should be studied

-1 What are the intensities and the values of other parameters of natural and man-made noise from local and distant sources, in both indoor and outdoor locations; what are the temporal and geographical variations, the directions of arrival, and the relationship to changes in geophysical phenomena, such as solar activity; and how should measurements be made?
+1 What are the intensities and the values of other parameters of natural and man-made noise from local and distant sources, in both indoor and outdoor locations; what are the temporal and geographical variations, the dependence on antenna directivity, and the relationship to changes in geophysical phenomena, including global warming and solar activity; and how should measurements be made?

 2 Where the radio noise has an impulsive characteristic, what are the appropriate parameters to describe the noise and how does the impulsive noise vary with frequency, location, season, etc.?